Banner graphic for SafeWise's Australian health insurance comparison

 Crime-drama

 Binge has some of the latest HBO Max exclusives, like The Flight Attendantand Raised by Wolves but a few originals are missing.
 As we pointed out in our review of Binge, the content distribution between Binge and Foxtel is a little messy.
 For example, both services have The Flight Attendant and Raised By Wolves but only Foxtel has Class Action Park, another HBO Max Original.
 Then there's J.G.
-Quintel's Close Enough, another HBO Max Original that's available on Netflix here in Australia and Made for Love, yet another HBO Max original that found its way to Stan here in Australia.
+Quintel's Close Enough, another HBO Max Original that's not available to stream here in Australia and Made for Love, yet another HBO Max original that found its way to Stan here in Australia.
 As we said, it's messy.
 The point is, you can't guarantee that every new HBO Max original you've been waiting for will stream on Binge and Foxtel Now.

 Back in 2019, Foxtel also signed a multi-year deal with NBCUniversal (NBCU).
-That deal would give Foxtel the rights to a slew of big movie franchises from Universal Pictures, like Fast and the Furious, and some of NBCU's most popular comedies, such as The Office, 30 Rock, and Parks and Recreation.
-But it's a similar confusing story for NBC comedies.
-For example, Community is only available on Netflix and Stan while The Good Place is a Netflix exclusive.
-Superstore, 30 Rock and Parks and Recreation all both available Foxtel Now and Bingebut also available on Netflix, Stan and Prime Video in some capacity.
+That deal would give Foxtel the rights to a slew of big movie franchises from Universal Pictures, like Fast and the Furiousand some of NBCU's most popular comedies, such as The Office, 30 Rockand Parks and RecreationBut it's a similar confusing story for NBC comedies.
+For example, Community is only available on Prime Video and Stan while The Good Place is a Netflix exclusive.
+Superstore, 30 Rock and Parks and Recreation are all available Foxtel Now and Binge but also available on Stan and Prime Video in some capacity.

 Binge